-Consistency of Poisson Fixed Effects with Multiplicative Errors and Unbalanced Panel (Economics Letters, 2024)
+Consistency of Poisson Fixed Effects with Multiplicative Errors and Unbalanced Panel (with Jeffrey Wooldridge), Economics Letters, Volume 234, January 2024

-The Dynamics of Global Sourcing (Revision requested at AEJ Micro)
+The Dynamics of Global Sourcing (Conditionally accepted at American Economic Journal: Microeconomics)

 International Finance Discussion Papers #1337